PuNS3c/Win10-Dump-StickyNotes/README.md

 ### How does it work?
 `Microsoft.Notes.exe` use sqlite db to store the notes.
 You can see the handle in ProcessExplorer.
-Reading it is as simple as `SELECT * FROM Note`, and viewing the content.
+Reading it is as simple as `SELECT * FROM Note` table, and viewing the content.
 This is what the script does.

 ### How to run?